hey-rahul/hey-rahul/README.md

 - 👀 I'm interested in programming for futuristic technology.
 - 🌱 I’m currently learning JavaScript and Python.
 - 💞️ I’m looking to collaborate on any big project.
-- 📫 Connect with me on LinkedIn or email me at mr.rahulnatha@gmail.com
+- 📫 Feel free to connect with me on LinkedIn or to email me at mr.rahulnatha@gmail.com or to follow me at

 (Last updated: 2/5/2022)